dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/read-related-data.md

 [!code-csharp[](intro/samples/cu30snapshots/6-related/Pages/Courses/IndexSelect.cshtml.cs?name=snippet_RevisedIndexMethod&highlight=6)]

-Notice that the result set doesn't contain any entity types, then no tracking is done. we return a `CourseViewModel` object with some of the values from the entity (but no instances of the actual entity type).
-There are no tracked entities coming out of the query.
-For more information about the Tracking behavior, see [Tracking vs. No-Tracking Queries](/ef/core/querying/tracking)
+The preceding code doesn't return any entity types, therefore no tracking is done.
+For more information about the EF tracking, see [Tracking vs. No-Tracking Queries](/ef/core/querying/tracking)

 The `CourseViewModel`: